 Residents should simply review the information printed on the forms and if there are no changes, then sign the bottom of the form, and return the city clerk's office, or drop it by the office.
 If someone has moved, it is helpful if the new address can be provided.
 Nursing home patients, students, and military should be listed on the form.

-Any corrections may be
+Any corrections may be made on the form.

 On the reverse side is also the option of licensing your dog, just complete the form and include the fee and the office will mail the license to you.